blugnu/go-mediator/README.md

     }
 ```

-**NOTE: Since handlers are interface implementations with an underlying struct, this may be used to hold services used by the handler.
-This cab be useful for substituting fake or mock services when registering handlers in test code.
+**NOTE: Since handlers are interface implementations, the underlying struct may be used to hold services employed by the handler.
+This may be useful in test code for substituting fake or mock services.
 See more on testing further below...**

 ## 3. Register the Handler
-Handlers are registered by passing an implementation of the handler interface to the appropriate registration function.
+Handlers are registered by passing the handler implementation to the appropriate registration function.

-The registration functions are generic functions with the same `TRequest` and `TResult` type parameters (for `Query` handlers) as the corresponding handlers.
-The go type system is then able to ensure that the request types correspond:
+The registration functions are generic functions with the same `TRequest` type (and `TResult` type for `Query` handlers) as the corresponding handler.
+The `go` type system then ensures that the handler supplied is valid for those types:

 ```golang
     RegisterCommandHandler[FooRequest](&FooHandler{})